 - 9. Vacation and Planned Time Away (e.g. medical appointments, outside commitments): Future Professionals must request planned time off from school from the Future Professional Advisor and the Financial Services Leader.
 The approval of any request does not mean that the Future Professional will continue to meet the attendance requirements. - 10.
 Unplanned Absences or Tardiness: Future Professionals who are late or cannot attend school must contact the school and talk to the school service desk team immediately.
 Day Future Professionals must call in by 8:00 AM.
-Night Future Professionals must call in by 1:30 PM.

-11. Lunches and breaks are scheduled for all Future Professional.
-All full-time Future Professional are required to take a 30-minute lunch break.
-Future Professional should communicate with their Learning Leader if they have not had lunch by 1:30 p.m.
-Part-time Future Professional will take a 15-minute break as scheduled by school administration.
+Night Future Professionals must call in by 1:30 PM. - 11.
+Lunches and breaks are scheduled for all Future Professionals based on their daily schedule.
+All full-time Future Professionals are required to take a 30-minute lunch break, with an additional 30-minute dinner break for schedules where applicable.
+Future Professionals should communicate with their Learning Leader if they have not had lunch by 1:30 PM, or dinner by 5:00 PM.
+Part-time Future Professionals will take a 15-minute break as scheduled by school administration.